Are Sperm Counts Falling?

 Knowing science the way I do, there may be some statistical “sleight of hand” going on here.
 Here’s why:

 - The statistical methods used to analyze the “bar bell data” (two lumps of findings at either end with nothing in between) are too simplistic for the problem.
+This is a form of analytical bias.

 Technically, then, the scientific argument that sperm counts are falling can be poked at and prodded to the point of becoming simply interesting cocktail conversation.
 Still, in the back of my mind, it occurs to me that just because it is not proven to be true doesn’t mean that it is not true.

-So What’s A Guy to Do?
+So, What’s a Guy to Do?

-In this recent interview, I did cite my concern that the lifestyles of many men expose them to all sorts of sperm damaging activities such as hot tubs and baths, laptops on laps, recreational drugs, various hair-preserving medications and unrelieved stress.
-And I mentioned for the umpteenth time that men should treat their bodies like temples, and take all things in moderation if they want to conceive.
+In this recent interview, I did cite my concern that the lifestyles of many men expose them to all sorts of sperm damaging activities such as hot tubs and baths, laptops on laps, recreational drugs, various hair-preserving medications, and unrelieved stress.
+And I mentioned for the umpteenth time that men should treat their bodies like temples, taking all things in moderation if they want to conceive.
 Finally, bringing in one of my favorite analogies, I emphasized that sperm production loves to run hard like an engine, but it can also be detuned by poor lifestyle choices.
 I also stated something during the interview that didn’t make the cut on CBS television this time (but did in the past): that maybe women are simply more fertile than they were 50 years ago and that men are fully the men that their grandfathers were.